h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

 -  **selection_strategy**: Specify the strategy for choosing which models to stack.
 Note that **choose_all** is currently the only selection strategy implemented.

 -  **base_models**: Specify a vector of model IDs that can be stacked together.
 Models must have been cross-validated using ``nfolds`` > 1, and they all must use the same cross-validation folds.

+Regarding the base models: One way to do guarantee identical folds across base models is to set **fold_assignment** = "Modulo" in all the base models.
+Another way is to use **fold_assignment** = "Random" (the default) and then use same exact seed across the base learners.
+The last way is to manually specify a fold column in the training data across the base learners.

 In a `future release <https://0xdata.atlassian.net/browse/PUBDEV-3743>`__, there will be an additional **metalearner** parameter which allows for the user to specify the metalearning algorithm used.
 Currently, the metalearner is fixed as a default H2O GLM with non-negative weights.